What you'll learn:

 If it's flexibility you’re after, it’s flexibility you’ll get with a variable rate home loan.
 This loan option typically comes with a range of features which allow you to adapt based on changes in your life or financial circumstances.

-For example, if you find yourself with some extra money you’d like to put towards your mortgage, you can generally make unlimited extra repayments, which balances against your home loan amount, resulting in lower interest charges.
+For example, if you find yourself with some extra money you’d like to put towards your mortgage, you can generally make unlimited extra repayments, which balances against your home loan amount, resulting in lower interest charges (our repayment calculator shows how this could work).
 And if you need access to that cash at a later date, you might choose to have a redraw facility , where you can redraw additional funds (which is also possible with extra repayments made on fixed rate loans).

 Variable rate loans can also have features such as an offset account, which is a transaction account linked to your home loan that can help you pay off your mortgage sooner.
 In a nutshell, keeping savings or spare cash in an offset account will reduce the loan balance on which you pay interest, meaning you pay less interest and more off your loan principal every month.

 But when it comes to variable rate loans, it’s important to be aware that your interest rate will likely change over time.
 This can work both ways - you could reap the benefits of rate decreases in a low-interest rate environment, but you could also find your rate increases, which would involve paying more on your regular loan repayment each month.
-So it’s worth considering how you would manage repayments if this was to happen.
+So it’s worth considering how you would manage repayments if this was to happen by using our interest rate change calculator.

 What is a split loan?